 - Rifts, and much all of Palladium Book's games have these in the form of rune weapons.
 Which all have a personality because a living sentient creature must be sacrificed during their creation in order to trap its life essence/soul in the item.

-- In Warhammer 40000, certain Imperial devices work like this, particularly their Humongous Mecha.
+- Certain Imperial devices work like this, particularly their Humongous Mecha.
 Eldar psychically attuned weapons also have personalities of their own.
 Chaos Daemon weapons are exactly halfway between this and Artifact of Doom.

 - Imperial forces act as if all weapons with "machine spirits" are like this, and will treat them with respect.
 At times, it can be hard to tell if they're right.

-- Rogue Trader reveals that even Imperial starships as having personalities of some sort.
+- Rogue Trader reveals that even Imperial starships have personalities of some sort.
 Not AIs persay, but ships seem to have definite preferences (ex. some are constantly itching for battle, others will do anything to get away from a fight.)

 - Dungeons & Dragons has rules for intelligent weapons, though they are technically treated as NPCs and often qualify as characters by themselves.
 Among the examples in the Dungeon Master's Guide of 3.5 Edition is a talking sword that recalls the above Discworld example in that is said it would be best suited for a deaf swordsman.